Pai Gow is an ancient Chinese game which, loosely translated, means ‘make nine’.

-The game shall be played with 32 prescribed tiles (dominoes), three dice and a shaker.
+The game is played with 32 prescribed tiles (dominoes), three dice and a shaker.

-Each individual and specific combination of tiles are given rankings; some are coloured red but this does not affect the score or ranking of a tile or pair.
+Each individual and specific combination of tiles is given a ranking; some are coloured red but this does not affect the score or ranking of a tile or pair.

 The top ranking hand is called the Supreme Pair and consists of [2-1] and [4-2].
-These are wild tiles and can be used as either 3 or 6 when making pairs only.
+These are wild tiles and can be used as either 3 or 6.

-The next tiers of hands are called Pairs and are in order of rank as shown in the diagram on the reverse.
+The next tier of hands is called Pairs and is in order of rank as shown in the diagram on the reverse.

-The next tier of hands are called Wongs and consist of a nine paired with a double one or double six.
+The next tier of hands is called Wongs and consists of a nine paired with a double one or double six.

-The next tier of hands are called Gongs and consist of eight paired with a double ore or double six.
+The next tier of hands is called Gongs and consists of eight paired with a double one or double six.

 If the player or dealer cannot obtain any of the specific combination of tiles, then the number of points on the two tiles (dominoes) that form the hand will be added to form a total.
 This value shall be a single figure (0 – 9) inclusive should that sum exceed 9 (as nine is the highest possible value) then ten is subtracted from this figure to form the hand value.
 For example, 6 and 5 = 11, subtract 10 = 1.

 Prior to the start of the game all players will place an initial bet.
 The dealer will mix up the tiles face down, arrange them into stacks of four then tumble the dice to determine which player will receive the first stack of tiles.
 Players may play more than one betting position.